glyph/Fritter/docs/introduction.rst

 time) and *what* (what represents a callable).

-By allowing a given scheduler to constrain what types of work may be scheduled on them, you can tell mypy that ``x`` is a ``Scheduler[datetime, MyPersistentWork]``, and any attempt to schedule a generic, non-persistent callable on it will give you a (somewhat) readable type-checking error.
-This means that you can specify your work in terms of ``datetime``, in terms of ``float``, or indeed in terms of whatever custom time-keeping mechanism you have invented, if you want to work in terms of, for example, an ``int`` of microseconds rather than a ``float`` of seconds.
+By allowing a given scheduler to constrain what types of work may be scheduled on them, you can tell mypy that ``x`` is a :py:class:`Scheduler[datetime, MyPersistentWork, int] <fritter.boundaries.Scheduler>`, and any attempt to schedule a generic, non-persistent callable on it will give you a (somewhat) readable type-checking error.
+This means that you can specify your desired times in terms of ``datetime``, in terms of ``float``, or indeed in terms of whatever custom time-keeping mechanism you have invented, if you want to work in terms of, for example, an ``int`` of microseconds rather than a ``float`` of seconds.

 Grouping Related Work Together
 ------------------------------